caglarkorkmaz/terraform-aws-vpc/README.md

 This module creates AWS VPC with 3 public ,3 private subnets ,IG and NAT.

-1 IG will be created on public subnet1
+1 IG will be created.

-1 NAT gateway will be created on private subnet1
+1 NAT gateway will be created.
+1 Elastic IP address will be created.

+* Side note ; in case there is a problem when you run terraform destroy, please go to the AWS console and delete the VPC manually.

+* Please don't forget to specify version of the module.
+(Latest version is recommended)

+Copy and paste this code and run terraform init , terraform apply.

 ```